jeremygradisher/resources/README.md

 1. Create IAM user and grab the keys.
 Click Users in the left hand navigation.
 Add Users button in upper right hand corner.

 2. Within User details, create a User name and select Provide user access to the AWS Management Console - which will give us an access point to make changes or address issues.
-In this instance I selected "I want to create and IAM user"
+In this instance I selected "I want to create an IAM user"

 3. Go ahead and create without attaching a policy.
 We will come back to that.